Aspiration due to swallowing dysfunction in infants and children

 - Breathing Institute Children’s Hospital Colorado

 Aspiration is defined as the entry of foreign material into the airway below the true vocal cords.
 Some aspiration occurs in normal individuals, especially when the airway protective mechanisms are stressed, such as while talking, laughing, eating, or sleeping .
 In most instances, an inconsequential amount of material is aspirated.
 In contrast, children with swallowing dysfunction are at risk for pathologic aspiration.
 The amount of aspiration that results in airway inflammation is variable and the risks are unknown.
 Pathologic aspiration may result in acute or chronic pulmonary disease, and impaired nutritional intake may lead to failure to thrive.

 Swallowing dysfunction leading to aspiration presents major diagnostic and therapeutic challenges that often require the efforts of a coordinated multidisciplinary team consisting of the patient's primary caregiver, health care providers with expertise in swallowing (speech and occupational therapists), and selected pediatric subspecialists (pulmonologist, gastroenterologist, otolaryngologist, neurologist, and developmental pediatricians).
-Aerodigestive programs specializing in patients with swallowing problems are becoming more common at large pediatric centers.
+Aerodigestive programs specializing in patients with swallowing problems are becoming common at large pediatric centers .

 DEVELOPMENT OF FEEDING AND SWALLOWING

-The process of swallowing matures during infancy, beginning with suckling movements in utero and progressing to the development of chewing during early childhood [2,3].
-Recognition of these developmental states informs the evaluation of swallowing disorders.
+The process of swallowing matures during infancy, beginning with suckling movements in utero and progressing to the development of chewing during early childhood [3,4].
+Recognition of these developmental states is important in the evaluation of swallowing disorders.

 ●Suckling, the earliest form of sucking, begins in utero with suckling and swallowing of amniotic fluid.
 It is characterized by a primitive anterior to posterior movement of the tongue.
 In premature infants, disordered patterns of suckling with bursts and pauses can persist through 32 to 34 weeks gestational age .
 After this time, sucking becomes more rhythmic and organized.
 (See "Neonatal oral feeding difficulties due to sucking and swallowing disorders in the newborn".)

 ●At three to four months of age, lateral tongue movements allow some bolus formation.
 By six months, children can eat pureed foods from a spoon.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: